SmirnovKirill/subtitle_merger/README.md

 <a name="subtitle_files_tab"></a>
 ### To merge two subtitle files into the third
 Open the first tab called "Subtitle files".
-On that tab you just need to select the file with subtitles that will be displayed at the top of the video and another file with subtitles that will go at the bottom.
+On that tab you just need to select a file with subtitles that will be displayed at the top of the video and another file with subtitles that will go at the bottom.
 You also need to select the file where the result will be written.
 ![Subtitle files](/readme_images/subtitle_files.png)